mrdrbob/godot-test/readme.md

 Challenges: I didn't have the function signature correct for the "tween_completed" signal, so it was kind of silently failing (or maybe there was a message in the debug log and I was too dense to notice it).
 A quick google search cleared that up, though.

 Now that I'm writing this up, it occurs to me I should have linked back to level 1 to see how/if state is maintained.
 If I exit level 2 back to 1, do I see the welcome message again?
 Or is that opening tween considered done?
 I shall find out next time.

+### 004 - Parallax background

+Added a background.
+This didn't go quite as smoothly as in the tutorial, but I probably missed a step.
+I'm also using a (relatively) smaller tile.
+I had to move it around a bit and make a few duplicates to ensure it covered the full screen.
+But otherwise it was remarkably easy.